JuliGarc91/Just-a-Regular-Flower-Shop/README.md

      (Ensure all four fields are filled out for a smooth transaction.)

 5. **Update Transaction**
-   - Modify an existing transaction using this command.
-Remember, the identifier is case-sensitive.
-To remove your name, simply leave the fifth field blank:
+   - If you want to make changes to a previous transaction, please use the following command.
+Keep in mind that the transaction identifier is case-sensitive.
+Using this command will allow you to add a new plant item to your existing transaction.
+If you wish to remove items from the transaction, you will need to cancel the entire transaction.
+To remove your name from the existing transaction, just leave the fifth field blank.
      ```bash
      npm run update <newPlantName> <newColor> <newQuantity> <identifier> <editCustomerFullName>
      ```